altaurog/django-shoogie/README.rst

 django-shoogie
 =================

-Shoogie is a small django application with middleware that logs exceptions to a table in the database, along with django's standard HTML debug response.
+Shoogie is a small django application for logging exceptions to a table in the database, along with django's standard HTML debug response.
 It is intended to be a lightweight alternative to `django-sentry`_, inspired by `this answer on stackoverflow`_.

 Shoogie has been used in production since March 2012.